Caring for someone with cancer

 Should the person I care for have an advance care directive?

 An advance care directive is a documented plan that details a person's values and treatment preferences.
 It can be used if the person is unable to make treatment decisions for themselves in the future.
-An advance care directive needs to be made voluntarily and by a person who is over 18 years who has the legal capacity to make decisions.
+An advance care directive must be made voluntarily and by a person who is over 18 years of age and has the legal capacity to make decisions.

-The person you care for can update or cancel the advance care directive at any time.
+The person you care for can update, revise or change their advance care directive at any time.

 Visit Advance Care Planning Australia for more information.